-Please note: I have not covered animal care in this article as I don’t have any livestock on my homestead.
+Please note: I have not covered animal care in this article as I don’t have any livestock on my urban homestead.
 There are some articles on The Grow Network that cover this.
-My main focus in this article is food crops.
+My main focus in this article is protecting your food crops.

 - Mulch your garden heavily to retain moisture during the driest months.
-A 4-6” (10-15cm) layer of wood chips minimizes evaporation loss
+A 4-6” (10-15cm) layer of wood chips, leaf mulch or a good quality compost minimizes evaporation loss.

-- Use drip irrigation as that is usually allow during severe water restrictions, but check the specific restrictions in your area.
+- Use drip irrigation as that might be allowed during severe water restrictions, but check the specific restrictions in your area.
 If you can put drip irrigation underneath mulch it will work even better!

 - Erect shade cloth over heat-sensitive crops.
 A simple A-frame over your garden beds with the shade cloth draped over and secured will lower the temperature of the bed by several degrees and shade your plants from full sun exposure which will dry them out quicker.